dmirauta/primal-dual-lp-c98/README.md

 Issues:

 - Will often not get past initialisation when running directly after compilation, only even somewhat working when running with a cached kernel.
-- Large kkt gaps for seemingly correct solutions.
+- Large kkt gaps for seemingly correct solutions, potentially indicative of numerical instability as at least for a time these were reduced by aborting on detecting a large jump (unsure why this is exclusive to gpu).